-EUR million Notional amount Hedging gain/loss recognized in OCI, net of tax Amount reclassified from OCI to P/L Cost of hedging recognized in OCI 346 3 5 -1
+EUR million Hedging gain/loss recognized Amount reclassified from OCI Cost of hedging recognized in Notional amount in OCI, net of tax to P/L OCI 346 3 5 -1

 Metso applies fair value hedge accounting to a bond maturing in 2024.
 The hedge accounted total nominal value is EUR 100 million (EUR 187 million in 2018).
 The terms of the interest rate swap match the terms of the fixed rate bonds (maturity date, interest fixing and payments dates).
 Fair values of cash flows of interest rate swap and bond are compared when measuring hedge accounting effectiveness.
 Credit margin is added to the discount curve of the bond.